Family finance: How to talk about money

 - 21% say it might be uncomfortable or lead to tension

 - 18% don’t want to think about losing their parents

 In short, it simply feels like an awkward and even upsetting topic to bring up.
 But as the survey also reveals, that perception is off the mark.
 Parents and children who have discussed estate planning overwhelmingly report the experience was positive.
 Here’s how respondents described the conversation:

 - Straightforward (adult children: 87%; parents: 71%)

 Don’t wait for a life-altering event

 So, how do families make their money talks less uncomfortable and more constructive?
 “They have regular conversations about money — and they don’t steer clear of difficult issues during those talks,” Keckler says.
 “They also start the discussions early.
 Talking through different scenarios is almost always easier and more constructive if you’re not under the stress of a life-altering event.”

 The study found that of 90% of adult children who have talked about estate planning and inheritance say the conversation was triggered by such factors as the realization that their parents were aging or a death in the family.

 Work with an advisor

-When it comes to dealing with the unexpected, an objective party such as a financial advisor can help navigate the complexities at hand.
+When it comes to dealing with the unexpected, a financial advisor can help navigate the complexities at hand.
 And as the study found, that assistance can prove particularly effective if family members all work with the same advisor.
 “Respondents say that a shared advisor can understand the full scope of the family’s issues,” Keckler says.
 “On one hand, it allows an advisor to customize a strategy with the family.
 Just as importantly, however, it also can provide family members with a common, neutral starting point for money discussions.”